Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 the core cryptographic artifact used by the Trusted Action Validation Protocol (`TAVP`).

-The token is generated through a hardware-secure pipeline starting from VHDL logic descriptions, synthesized into Verilog and compiled using the `ABC` logic synthesis toolchain.
-The resulting master circuits define both the secure display and interaction logic — including the Secure Circuit Descriptor (`SCD`) and its runtime variant, `SKCD`, used for verifiable evaluation.
+The token is generated through a hardware-secure pipeline starting from VHDL logic descriptions, synthesized into Verilog and compiled using the`Yosis` and `abc` logic synthesis toolchain.
+The resulting master circuits define both the secure display and interaction logic — including the Secure Circuit Descriptor (`scd`) and its runtime variant, `skcd`, used for verifiable evaluation.

-Once built, these circuits are uploaded to IPFS and used to enable real-time, **privacy-preserving visual cryptographic** **challenges**, ensuring each **user interaction** is verifiable and **resistant to malware, phishing, and adversarial AI**.
+Once built, these circuits are uploaded to IPFS and used to enable real-time, **privacy-preserving visual cryptographic** **challenges**, ensuring each critical **user interaction** is verifiable and **resistant to malware, phishing, and adversarial AI**.

 :::